haru-256/dcgan.keras/README.md

-# imple DCGAN by Keras
+# implement DCGAN by Keras